 Some caterpillars are quite noticeable, like the dense congregations of black, spiky peacock caterpillars which cluster on nettles in June.
 With many of the other butterflies, you might not see the caterpillars but hopefully you'll see more adults flitting around your garden.

-Not sure what caterpillars are using your garden?
-Buy a caterpillar ID chart and you'll know which of the 57 commonly encountered species in Britain and Ireland are in your garden.
+Not sure what butterflies are using your garden?
+Buy a butterfly ID chart and you'll know which of the 57 commonly encountered species in Britain and Ireland are in your garden.

 What you will need

 - Nettle seeds

 - Lady’s smock plugs